 If you need them, a couple of menstrual cups to avoid the waste of single-use cotton products.
 Scientists recommend owning at least 2 of these so that one can be sterilised while the other one being used.

 If you find yourself getting through a lot of single-use plastic bottles, you may want to get a reusable bottle to avoid the waste of these.
 Stainless steel will be the most durable, although it will weigh more than a reusable one made from plastic so will be heavier to carry once it’s full of liquid.
-As a guide, a stainless steel bottle needs to be used 50 times to be better for the climate than a single-use plastic one, and 500 times to be better on all environmental impacts studied in a life-cycle assessment.
+As a guide, a stainless steel bottle needs to be used 500 times to be better for the environment than a single-use plastic bottle.
 Otherwise you could always go for the reusable plastic one, but it may not be as durable, so it depends how much you expect to use it.

 If you often eat on the go, you might want to get some lightweight reusable cutlery to carry with you to save on single use ones.
 Otherwise, you can just bring any cutlery with you.
 Personally, I am still working my way through the inexhaustible supply of single-use plastic ones that appear in the kitchen of my shared house, but I guess just make use of whatever is available to you.